christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### Where do you need help from Veronika?

 * Skimming my updated method section, to be sure it reads as a research paper, not a blogpost
+* How would you define classification - one line? "image classification, classifying a found object into set categories."?

 #### Any other topics